Jymoo/yolo/Explanation.md

 kubectl get svc: list the services with port running

 ## when sure that all is well
-Edit the manifest yamls to use service to communicate other than IPs
+Edit the manifest yamls to use service to communicate

 ## Create GCR to push the images to gloud